Fell Terrier

 Fell terrier refers to a regional type of long-legged working terrier, not a specific breed of dog.

 Description and purpose

-Fell terriers are types of small working terriers developed in the Fell (hilly) country of northern England and used as hunting dogs.
+Fell terriers are types of small working terriers developed in the fell country of Northern England and used as hunting dogs.
 They may be crossbred or purebred.
 Fell terrier types are typically small, usually 10- 15 lbs/6.5 kg, and with a narrow chest, so as to fit into the tunnels of the animals they hunt.
 Fell terriers are long-legged, with a rough textured coat, often red or black in colour.
 The tail traditionally is docked; in the United States the tail is not required to be docked.
 Crossbreeding with other hunting terriers in the beginning caused the appearance to vary.